Graph Scaling

 Pros:

 • Unified multi-model: Graph traversals and tabular data in one system.
-No NetworkX sidecar, no separate tables for pony factor stats — everything in SurrealQL.
+No NetworkX sidecar, no separate tables for audit records — everything in SurrealQL.

 • SQL-like syntax: Potentially lower learning curve than Gremlin for contributors with SQL background.
 Graph traversals use <-> and <- operators in queries.

-• Single binary deployment: Aligns perfectly with minimal-DevOps, <$100/month operational constraint.
+• Single binary deployment: Aligns perfectly with minimal-DevOps constraint.
 No JVM memory overhead.

 • Rust performance: Low memory footprint, fast concurrent reads, good write throughput.